Climate change is real and it is impacting businesses around the world. The climate that we live in is changing and the weather is getting crazy.

 - Heatwaves have become more common, with worse still to come

-- … and many more besides.
-If one thing is clear, it’s that the world we live in is changing.
+If one thing is clear, it is that the world we live in is changing.

 However, if you are an entrepreneur, there is another strain of thought that needs to be added to the mix: the potential impact of a changing climate on your business – and, more specifically, your business premises.
 Below, we have put together a list of ideas that can ensure your premises are as prepared as possible for climate changes in future…